 Open to current K-12 teachers in all disciplines.

 $75 (Includes parking, course materials, museum entrance, lunch on April 12, breakfast & refreshments).

 Registration for the workshop is completed in two steps:

 2. Online Payment (Debit/Credit Card: Visa, Mastercard, American Express, Discover)

 Seating is limited.
 Registration Deadline: Wednesday, April 2

-All partcipants are expected to be present and actively engaged both days of the workshop.
+All partcipants are expected to be present and actively engaged both days of the seminar.
 In addition to classroom contact hours, paticipants are required to access reading materials, discussion questions, and other resources and assignments online via a course website (CCLE).